nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the list appointments command
+1. User enters the list appointments command.

-2. PB displays a list of all currently added appointments
+2. PB displays a list of all currently added appointments.

 Use case ends.